-Fair review of the Company's Business
+Principal Activities and review of the Company's Business

-The principal activity of Santander Consumer (UK) plc, (the Company) is the provision of retail finance, both secured and unsecured, including instalment credit facilities, contract hire and finance leasing products to retail customers for the purchase of motor vehicles and equipment.
+The principal activity of the Company is the provision of retail finance, both secured and unsecured, including instalment credit facilities, contract hire and finance leasing products to retail customers for the purchase of motor vehicles and equipment.
 For accounting purposes, 'finance leasing' includes Conditional Sale agreements, Personal Contract Purchase (PCP) agreements and unsecured agreements with guaranteed future values (GFV).
-Further details are in Finance Lease Receivables note 20.
+Further details are in Finance Lease Receivables note 19.
 Wholesale funding facilities are also provided to dealers.